ploomber/ploomber/doc/user-guide/scaffold.rst

 -----------------

-Once you have a ``pipeline.yaml`` file, ``ploomber scaffold`` behaves differently; allowing you to create new task files quickly.
-For example, say you add the following task:
+Once you have a ``pipeline.yaml`` file, ``ploomber scaffold`` behaves differently, allowing you to create new task files quickly.
+For example, say you add the following task to your YAML file:

 .. code-block:: yaml
     :class: text-editor